 By John Burn-Murdoch and Gavin Jackson

-In the latest instalment of The Baseline, our weekly feature on sports statistics, we looked ahead to the ATP Tour Finals, the climax of the men’s tennis season.
+In the fourth instalment of The Baseline, our weekly feature on sports statistics, we looked at how overtaking in Formula One has changed over the years.

 For decades it appeared the aggressive passing move was a dying art, but everything changed in 2011.
 Read on to find out why, and what it means for this year’s title tussle between Lewis Hamilton and Nico Rosberg.
 Read more